 RE: S.B.
 No. 500

 President of the Senate

 Twenty-Ninth State Legislature

 State of Hawaii

-Your Committee on Health, to which was referred H.B.
-No. 676 entitled:
+Your Committees on Human Services and Education, to which was referred S.B.
+No. 500 entitled:

-As affirmed by the record of votes of the members of your Committee on Health that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 676, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 676, H.D.
-1, and be referred to your Committee on Consumer Protection & Commerce.
+As affirmed by the records of votes of the members of your Committees on Human Services and Education that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 500, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 500, S.D.
+1, and be referred to your Committee on Ways and Means.